jay4842/sim-engine/README.md

 ## installing
 I recommend you install by importing a maven project.

+## running
+Currently the best way to run it is in the IDE.
+Eventually a standalone execute file will be created.

 ## What's next?
 Cleaning code, tracking my progress through Projects, adding a wiki in the near future to expand on the overall processes that make up the world I am developing.
 I also am working on developing a web app that interacts with the database this applicaiton pushes to so I can show metrics and other information from the simulations that run.